DANS-KNAW/easy-deposit-api/docs/index.md

     Subcommand: change-state - Changes the state of a deposit, when changing to SUBMITTED just the state is changed, the rest of the submit-cycle is not started
-      -d, --description  <arg>   A desription of the new state --doUpdate             without this argument only the current status is shown
+      -d, --description  <arg>   A desription of the new state --doUpdate             without this argument only the current status is shown in json format
       -l, --label  <arg>         The label of the new state, on of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
       -h, --help                 Show help message

      trailing arguments:
-      draftDepositId (required)   The UUID of an existing draft deposit
+      draftOwnerId (required)     The owner of the existing draft deposit draftDepositId (required)   The UUID of the existing draft deposit
     ---

 INSTALLATION AND CONFIGURATION
 ------------------------------